Eric L. Einspruch

 The Value of World Language Study

 My comments, given in Chinese and prepared with help from one of my teachers, are provided below.
-I begin by providing a brief self-introduction: I am an independent researcher and program evaluator, an adjunct professor at Portland State University [in the College of Urban and Public Affairs and in the OHSU-PSU School of Public Health], I am the Chair of the CIPSU Advisory Board, and I am a student of Chinese language and music.
+I begin by providing a brief self-introduction: I am an independent researcher and program evaluator, an adjunct professor at Portland State University [in the College of Urban and Public Affairs and in the OHSU-PSU School of Public Health].
+I am the Chair of the CIPSU Advisory Board [Editor’s note: PSU ended its CI program in 2021], and I am a student of Chinese language and music.
 I then say that I want to speak to three points.

 First , I comment that learning a foreign language increases our ability to make friendships and deepen cultural insights, and I provide an example of being in a Chinese garden in Suzhou and chatting in Chinese with another visitor (from China) about Suzhou and Portland Chinese gardens.